-In selecting students, the University will ensure equitable consideration of all candidates. - A2.2 The University admits an individual to a programme of study who is considered to have a reasonable expectation of achieving the intended learning outcomes and of achieving the standard required, providing that the specified entry criteria for their chosen programme of study have been met. - A2.3 The principles, procedures and processes of all assessment designed and operated by the University are set out in the University's Assessment Policy.
-Assessment should promote learning (not just measure learning); Assessments should have coherent links across relevant programmes of study (encouraging the gradual and planned development of skills and attributes); Assessments should be clear (students know what to expect and understand what is required of them); Assessments should be inclusive (assessments are fair to all students and do not unfairly prejudice the chances of students with diverse backgrounds and needs); Assessments must maximise validity (assessments must assess and measure what they state they do i.e. the learning outcomes); Assessments must maximise reliability (staff know how to make appropriate academic judgements on performance that can be benchmarks and compared with public standards with some degree of repeatability).
-All assessment should be designed to enable students to demonstrate achievement of module and programme learning outcomes.
-Information on assessment is clear, accurate, consistent and accessible to all staff, students and external examiners.
-The University operates effective mechanisms to deal with breaches of assessment regulations and the resolution of appeals against assessment decisions.
+In selecting students, the University will ensure equitable consideration of all candidates. - A2.2 The University admits an individual to a programme of study who is considered to have a reasonable expectation of achieving the intended learning outcomes and of achieving the standard required, providing that the specified entry criteria for their chosen programme of study have been met. - A2.3 The principles and operational expectations of all assessment designed and operated by the University are set out in the University's Assessment Policy.
+The Policy sets out the following principles which all summative assessments should adhere to in order to ensure assessment processes are designed to allow all students to effectively demonstrate their achievement of learning outcomes: